hniszlab/hoxd13/README.md

 Author: Sebastian Mackowiak

 The scripts found in this repository were used to generate various figures in ...

 Complementary data for the scripts can be found at mendeley.com/hniszlab/Fdata

 ## Getting a copy

 1a.
-First checkout this github by typing on the command line
+You can checkout this repository by typing on the command line

 ```
 git clone git@github.com/hnisz/hoxd13